If you oppose unlawful conduct by your employer and your employer retaliates against you, here is how we can help fight for your rights in court.

 2nd Element: Suffering an Adverse Action

-You must also prove that you have suffered an “adverse action.”
+You must also prove that you have suffered an “adverse action”.
 This is generally a negative employment decision such as being fired, demoted, suspended or otherwise disciplined.
-However, the U.S. Supreme Court has held that this can also include acts that would otherwise deter someone from engaging in protected activity, so it can be broader than simply a negative employment decision.
-For example, if your employer threatens you or your colleagues with discipline for continuing to oppose the alleged unlawful practice, this could be considered an adverse action since it would likely deter a reasonable person from continuing to engage in protected activity.
+However, the U.S. Supreme Court has held that this can also include acts that would otherwise deter someone from engaging in protected activity.
+This can be broader than simply a negative employment decision.
+For example, say, your employer threatens you or your colleagues with discipline for continuing to oppose an alleged unlawful practice.
+This could be considered an adverse action since it would likely deter a reasonable person from continuing to engage in protected activity.

 3rd Element: The Causal Nexus